theoperatore/andrew-bot-discord/docs/logs.md

 ```

 Next step is to create some systemctl services so both andrewbot and watchtower will get restarted if the pi restarts.

+### Sunday March 22, 2020 -- supplemental

+Well I got everything working, then I rebooted the pi, but it wouldn't stay up.
+It seem to be kep crashing.

+So I decided to start fresh.
+I flashed the newest verison of rasbian onto the sd card and started again.
+At least my documentation is up-to-date on how to bring up a headless pi...